iQuerz/iQScript/README.md

 **Update:** I added a "iQScriptNotifier" project.
 Before building the installer project, it's required to publish the notifier as a single file and place it in the resources folder of the installer project with the default name `iQScriptNotifier.exe`.

 ### [Download Installer](https://download2278.mediafire.com/58xlc1m2nvcg/boaeh9tgmh45ggr/iQScript_Installer_2.5.0.exe)
+When updating, please turn off the running script from the taskbar by right-clicking on it and selecting `exit`.
+I'll try automating this sometime in the future.

 ## GoTo:
 [About](https://github.com/iQuerz/MyAHKScript#about)